stingray300k/BlendRadiant/README.md

+# BlendRadiant

-This is a fork of io_export_qmap with the aim of modifying it until it can export maps that are directly readable by (Gtk/Net)Radiant.
+This is a fork of [c-d-a](https://github.com/c-d-a)'s `io_export_qmap` Blender Addon, with the aim of modifying it until it can export maps that are directly readable by (Gtk/Net)Radiant.
 Another aim is to add tools that facilitate the creation of entire maps (including lights, models, entities, ... and not just brushes) in Blender, basically allowing users to do everything they could otherwise do in (Gtk/Net)Radiant - hence the name *BlendRadiant*.

+## Status

+Right now, only the UI has been worked on, while the actual export functionality has only had features *removed* compared to `io_export_qmap`.
+I only put this on GitHub to have an issue tracker.

+### Required features until "minimal viability"

+- [x] Export meshes as "rooms" ("Make Room" in (Gtk/Net)Radiant)
+- [ ] Export entity key-value pairs
+  - [x] Read entity definitions from Radiant gamepack files
+  - [x] UI for setting entity classname and attributes
+  - [ ] Actual export
+- [ ] Export lights
+  - [ ] Special UI that is more limited version of entity UI
+- [ ] Either output directly as Brush Primitive map (Radiant format) or use `q3map2` to convert after export
+- [ ] Fix texture issues
+- [ ] Massive cleanup

+### Features that would be nice to have

+- [ ] Global scale factor
+- [ ] Export as models
+- [ ] Read shader definitions (existing addons?)
+  - [ ] Alternatively: export rudimentary shader based on Blender material as placeholder
+- [ ] Scale mesh with point entity class so bounding box matches spec

+Below is `io_export_qmap`'s original README:

 -----